-In 1996 the goal was simple: prevent the National Park Service’s scheduled closing of the only public indoor ice arena in DC.
-Friends of Fort Dupont Ice Arena succeeded – not only in saving the rink, but also in creating a vibrant community resource in Ward 7.
-Today, FFDIA reaches more than 2,500 youth, many of whom receive free or subsidized skating lessons through its Kids on Ice program.
-And the myriad benefits of skating extend far beyond the ice: group classes teach students respect, responsibility, and the value of practice and perseverance; hockey teams build sportsmanship and collaboration; and advanced figure skating lessons help young people to grow in fitness, technique, and confidence.
-Schools Skate for Fitness enables 30 DC schools to integrate skating into their physical education curriculum; summer camps ensure that DC children have an engaging (and cool) destination outside of school; and speed and synchronized skating offer unique opportunities to compete and perform.
-Please become a “friend,” and learn what a difference a little ice can make!
+The "friends" succeeded – not just in saving the only ice rink in DC, but also in creating a vibrant community resource in Ward 7.
+Today, FFDIA reaches more than 2,500 youth, many receiving free or subsidized lessons.
+And the benefits extend far beyond the ice.
+The arena is an incredibly diverse place for children to learn life lessons while having fun and creating relationships: they build self-confidence, self-esteem, character and a sense of accomplishment both on and off the ice.
+Group classes teach respect and responsibility; hockey teams build sportsmanship and collaboration; advanced figure skating helps young people grow in fitness and confidence.
+DCPS and PCS integrate skating into their physical education curriculum, while summer camps ensure that children have an engaging (and cool) destination.
+Become a friend, and learn what a difference a little ice can make!

 Headquarters: DC-Ward 7

 Where They Operate: DC-Citywide; DC-Ward 7; DC-Ward 8; MD-Prince George's County; VA-Arlington County; VA-City of Alexandria; Ward 7

 Age Groups Served: Youth (5-11); Pre-teen/teen (12-17)